 Net cash used in operating activities was \$39.8 million for the year ended December 31, 2014, consisting primarily of a net loss of \$49.7 million partially offset by noncash adjustments of \$2.5 million and changes in operating assets and liabilities of \$7.4 million.
-The noncash adjustments were primarily attributable to increased expense associated with stock options granted and depreciation and amortization related to leasehold improvements and capital equipment partially offset by a gain recognized on the revaluation of the warrant liabilities or \$4.2 million.
-The decrease in prepaid expenses and other assets of \$3.2 million and an increase in accounts payable and accrued expenses of \$4.2 million.
-The decrease in prepaid expenses and other assets was primarily due to prepaid IPO costs incurred in 2013 partially offset by prepaid expenses in 2014 related to our Phase 2b clinical trial for TRV027 and our Phase 2a/b clinical trial for TRV130.
+The noncash adjustments were primarily attributable to increased expense associated with stock options granted and depreciation and amortization related to leasehold improvements and capital equipment partially offset by a gain recognized on the revaluation of the warrant liability.
+Changes in operating assets and liabilities were driven by a decrease in prepaid expenses and other assets of \$3.2 million and an increase in accounts payable and accrued expenses of \$4.2 million.
+The decrease in prepaid expenses and other assets of \$3.2 million and an increase in accounts payable and accrued expenses in 2014 related to our Phase 2b clinical trial for TRV027 and our Phase 2a/b clinical trial for oliceridine.
 The increase in accounts payable and accrued expenses was primarily due to the timing and volume of our payment of costs related to ongoing development of our product candidates.